Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Academic Burnout Support

-Specialized teletherapy focused on stress and burnout management for students in Tuskegee's high-pressure STEM and professional programs such as veterinary medicine, engineering, and agriculture.
+Specialized teletherapy focused on stress and burnout management for students in Tuskegee's high-pressure STEM and professional programs such as veterinary medicine and engineering.

 Learn More